YoussefElNagy/MatchMania/README.md

    - Tracks the number of flips made by the player.

 6. **End Messages:**
-   - A success message is displayed when all pairs are successfully matched.
+   - A victory message is displayed when all pairs are successfully matched.
-   - A fail message is displayed when the player presses the reset button before matching all pairs.
+   - A game over message is displayed when the player presses the reset button before matching all pairs.

 ## Features